 Your doctor may:

 - Put special drops in your eyes to make your pupils bigger (they may say “dilate”).
 They’ll do this so they can see the inside of your eye better.
+It also relaxes your eye muscles and can ease the pain of uveitis.

 - Ask you to use your eyes to follow an object that moves up and down, left and right, without turning your head